Florica Prevenda: Artistic style

-Hers assemblage-painting bears a strong presence, striking on a visual and tactile level.
-With an iconography evolving around the human face and shape, varying between anonymous and autobiographical representations, the artist reiterates contemporary art's main issues: the complex relations between 2D and 3D representation, the physical, hand-operated character of her artistic act versus the almost "industrial" use of technology in other delegated artistic processes, etc. Overall, her work emerges in conceptual series that symbolically address the multi-layered connections between the self/individual and the others/society, between real and virtual identity, in the accelerated, chaotic context of technologically–mediated, globalizing and "democratic" communication.
+With an iconography evolving around the human face and shape, varying between anonymous and autobiographical representations, the artist reiterates some of contemporary art's main issues: the complex relations between 2D and 3D representation, the physical, hand-operated character of her artistic act versus the almost "industrial" use of technology in other delegated artistic processes, etc. Overall, her work emerges in conceptual series that symbolically address the multi-layered connections between the self/individual and the others/society, between real and virtual identity, in the accelerated, chaotic context of technologically–mediated, globalizing and "democratic" communication.

 The numerical codes, the pixelization, the screens, the theme of the shadow suggested the sketched body more and more fragile and fascinated with the virtual world.
 On the other hand, the theme of the hybridization of the biologicaland the technological allowed the artist to “create a body” for the work of art, continuing a process that she had started in 1990 when she had switched from oil and acrylics to other materials (nails, wire, cardboard, textile, plastic, sawdust etc.) in order to produce collage, assemblage and, in the end, sculpture.
 The series Time Regained (2005-2008) was announced as an assumed exploration of the self.
 The human body remained a framework of the artistic works but this time Florica Prevenda staged her own body—deconstructed, broken up, understood as a phantomatic construct connected not only to experiences but also to dreams, expectations, frustrations, wishes.
 The series Serenity (2009-2010) is the only one in which the artist does not destroy the body but presents it as a total through the outline of the body of a generic child, a beautiful form that is nevertheless empty like a blank page on which life experiences are going to be registered.
 Facebook Obsession (2011-2015), Ephemeral/Condensation(2015-2016) and Anonymous (2017-2018) are series that problematize the success of the networks of socialization as well as the need for communication and self-representation of contemporary human beings.
 The impoverishment of identity caused by the new technologies is suggested by sketchy physiognomies to which colour sometimes adds a touch of coquetry and frivolity.
 In a world in which communication is instantaneous and takes place in a network, the people imprisoned in the image seem to be terminals connected to a central computer which simply cannot establish a real communication.